Top Reasons Your Green Card Might Be Denied

 If you have either entered the United States illegally, such as sneaking in as a stowaway, gained entry by misrepresentation, failed to attend immigration removal proceedings, or have abused the visa process, such as violating the terms and conditions of a visa, you could be subject to denial.

-Failure to Meet Application Requirements
+Failure to Meet Immigration Application Requirements

 Failure to Attend Immigration Appointments

-Changing Jobs After Filing of I-140
+Changing Jobs After Employer Filed I-140

-Denial Due to Error by Immigration Decision-Makers
+Inappropriate Denial, Based on Error by Immigration Decision-Makers

 After Denial: Filing an Appeal or Motion to Reopen

+If you filed for your green card in the U.S. with an application to adjust status, and were denied, you can file Form I-290B with USCIS in order to appeal (with a filing fee).
 The appeal must be filed within 30 days of the notification of the decision or 33 days if you received the notification by mail.
 You will need to complete the form as well as clearly state that you are filing a motion to reopen and the basis of this motion.

 If you filed for permanent residence through a U.S. consulate abroad and the immigrant visa is denied, the principal consular officer at the post where you interviewed reviews it.
 The officer can, if desired, get a second opinion from the State Department.
 However if, after this point, the denial is upheld, there is no appeal available.
 The usual path is to start the case over again by refiling the I-130 petition, waiting for approval, and so forth.